rieckpil/progmot/content/blog/one-year-course-release.md

 That's also a great way to attract a wider audience as not everybody enjoys learning from courses and rather prefers to read a book on the beach.

 The next online course is also waiting to be created.
 On top of the Stratospheric eBook (From Zero to Production with Spring Boot and AWS), which I've written together with Tom Hombergs and Björn Wilmsmann, we're creating a course.
-Equipped with my learnings from this course launch
+Equipped with my learnings from this course launch I can

 Now it's your turn - go for it (and let me know how it worked out)!